Submarine Ring of Fire 2006 Explorers

 Lower Hutt, New Zealand

-Cornel de Ronde is a Principal Scientist at the Institute of Geological and Nuclear Sciences (GNS).
+Cornel de Ronde is a principal scientist at the Institute of Geological and Nuclear Sciences (GNS).
 He leads the "Offshore Minerals" part of the "Economic Growth for New Zealand through Mineral Wealth" program.
-The offshore minerals research has largely concentrated on seafloor hydrothermal vents associated with submarine arc volcanoes of the Kermadec arc, NE of New Zealand.
-This group was funded in late 2004 $4.9M over the following six years to continue their work which started in 1997.
-Since that time, de Ronde and colleagues at GNS, National Oceanic and Atmospheric Administration (NOAA), National Institute of Water and Atmospheric Research (NIWA) and elsewhere, have surveyed the entire Kermadec Arc (~1,300 km) and beyond into international and Tongan territorial waters, which they completed in Sept/Oct, 2004.
-They have surveyed around 35 major volcanoes and 8 smaller volcanic edifices.
-In Oct/Nov 2004, de Ronde and colleagues teamed up with Japanese scientists and dove for the first time anywhere along the arc, on Brothers volcano, with the JAMSTEC submersible Shinkai 6500.
-Then in April/May 2005, de Ronde and colleagues completed 23 dives on 9 different volcanoes using the submersible Pisces V as part of the NZASRoF expedition.
-De Ronde and colleagues have also participated on research cruises to map the Tofua (Tonga), Tabar-Lihir-Tanga-Feni (Papua New Guinea) and Mariana (Guam) Arcs, and the Ghizo Ridge (Solomon Islands) for submarine hydrothermal venting.
+The offshore minerals research has largely concentrated on sea-floor hydrothermal vents associated with submarine arc volcanoes of the Kermadec arc, northeast of New Zealand.
+This group was funded in late 2004 to continue their work which started in 1997.
+Since that time, de Ronde and colleagues at GNS, NOAA, National Institute of Water and Atmospheric Research (NIWA) and elsewhere, have surveyed the entire Kermadec arc (about 1,300 km) and beyond into international and Tongan territorial waters, which they completed in September/October of 2004.
+They have surveyed about 35 major volcanoes and 8 smaller volcanic edifices.
+In October/November 2004, de Ronde and colleagues teamed up with Japanese scientists and dove on Brothers volcano with the submersible Shinkai 6500.
+Then in April/May 2005, de Ronde and colleagues completed 23 dives on 9 different volcanoes using the submersible Pisces V as part of the New Zealand-American Submarine Ring of Fire expedition.
+De Ronde and colleagues have also participated on research cruises to map the Tofua (Tonga), Tabar-Lihir-Tanga-Feni (Papua, New Guinea) and Mariana (Guam) arcs, and the Ghizo Ridge (Solomon Islands) for submarine hydrothermal venting.

 Dr. John DowerJohn Dower